AT&T EO Personal Communicator 880

 (Source: Wikipedia)

 Would you like to donate this to the museum?
-Please contact us and we will be happy to credit you on this page.
+We would be happy to credit you on this page.

 Artifact Details